-Breeders of animals and plants in today’s world are looking to produce organisms that will possess desirable characteristics, such as high crop yields, resistance to disease, high growth rate and many other phenotypical characteristics that will benefit the organism and species in the long term.
+Breeders of animals and plants in today’s world are still interested in producing organisms that will possess characteristics desirable to humans, such as high crop yields, more milk production, larger fruits, resistance to disease, high growth rate and many other phenotypical characteristics.

-This process of selecting parents is called artificial selection or selective breeding and poses no threat to nature from man manipulating the course of nature.
-It has allowed our species to increase the efficiency of the animals and plants we breed, such as increasing milk yield from cows by continuously breeding selected cows with one another to produce a hybrid.
+However, in many cases, the most desirable combinations are in heterozygous offspring, meaning the allele for each characteristic will possess one dominant and one recessive gene.
+In that case professional breeders have a true breeding cross (i.e. AAbb) that provides a gene bank of these qualities that can be crossed with aaBB to reliably produce heterozygous offspring.
+This process of selecting parents is called artificial selection or selective breeding and has allowed our species to increase the efficiency of the animals and plants we breed, such as increasing milk yield from cows by continuously breeding selected animals with one another to produce a hybrid.

-However, while it is an advantage both to the species and to humans to produce these desirable qualities that may benefit the organisms in question, continuous inbreeding and selective breeding of particular genes runs the risk of losing some of the other genes from the gene pool altogether, which is irreversible.
-This is called inbreeding depression, where the exclusivity of the advantageous genes mean that some other less desirable genes are phased out.
-In the long term, it is more advantageous for organisms to remain heterozygous.
+However, while it is an advantage to humans to produce these desirable qualities, continuous inbreeding and selection of particular genes runs the risk of losing some of the other genes from the gene pool altogether, which is irreversible.
+This is called inbreeding depression, since the overall diversity of the species is reduced.
+In the long term, it is more advantageous for organisms retain their genetic diversity.

 Genetic diversity means the gene pool of a species is prepared for a wide range of scenarios such as food shortage or an epidemic of disease.
-Some genes in some organisms may provide the organism with immunity against the disease or an ability to go long periods of time without food.
-If continuous inbreeding has occurred in a species, some of these genes may have been phased out due to the breeder wanting other more desirable genes to be present in their crop….
+Some genes in some organisms may provide the organism with immunity against various diseases or the ability to go for long periods of time without food.
+If continuous inbreeding has occurred in a species, some of these genes may have been phased out due to the breeder wanting other desirable genes to be present in their crop….

 Genetic diversity in the long term is reduced, because many organisms end up with similar genomes due to breeding with each other constantly.
 In normal circumstances, this process would be random and would produce more variable offspring

-Ironically, the human interference that has disrupted so many species can now provide a means of placing genes into organisms, therefore preparing them for the above hypothetical scenarios such as an epidemic of disease.
+Ironically, the human interference that has disrupted so many species can now provide a means of placing genes into organisms, therefore preparing them for hypothetical scenarios such as epidemics or climate change.
 Genetic engineering would provide the means of allowing organisms to suit their environment without the trial and error over time that comes from natural selection.

 The next tutorial investigates genetic engineering and the distance it has come.